 The Daily Bulletin

 How do you find out what's going on each day?
 A daily newsletter is delivered to your cabin each evening.
 One will also be waiting for you when you arrive.
 In it, you'll find the schedule for the next day's activities and entertainment offerings, as well as opening hours for the spa, restaurants, onboard shops and bars.
-You'll even find listings for movies on your in-cabin TV, information on scheduled ports of call, debarkation and embarkation information, and sunrise and sunset times.
-Children registered with the onboard kids' club (see below) will often receive their own daily schedules of age-appropriate activities, as well.
+You might also find listings for onboard or in-cabin movies, information on scheduled ports of call, debarkation and embarkation information, and sunrise and sunset times.
+Children registered with the onboard kids' club (see below) will receive their own daily schedules of age-appropriate activities, as well.

 You are, of course, free to skip all organized activities and lounge at the pool with an icy cocktail.
-Also open throughout the day are the ships' Internet centers, boutiques, casinos and libraries -- not to mention the many venues for eating and drinking, round-the-clock.
-NCL even has Wii video games hooked up to giant screens in its ships' atriums for guest use.
-Outdoors, you'll find Ping-Pong, shuffleboard, basketball courts and -- on several new ships -- mini-golf, rock-climbing walls, roller-blading rinks, and even onboard surfing and circus games (think tight-rope and trapeze).
-And, you can always retreat to your cabin to enjoy the view from the balcony, or indulge in a mid-day nap.
+Also open throughout the day are the ships' boutiques, casinos (at sea only) and libraries -- not to mention the many venues for eating and drinking round-the-clock.
+Norwegian even has Wii video games hooked up to giant screens in its ships' atriums for passenger use.
+Outdoors, you'll find Ping-Pong, shuffleboard, basketball courts and -- on several ships -- mini-golf, rock climbing walls, rope courses and even onboard surfing.
+And, you can always retreat to your cabin to enjoy the view from the balcony or indulge in a mid-day nap.

 You'll be hard-pressed to find a modern cruise ship without a fitness center and spa complex onboard.
 While some offer just the basics, the newest models are often multi-deck, spacious areas with floor-to-ceiling ocean views and state-of-the-art equipment.

 Onboard fitness centers provide a range of cardio and strength-training equipment, and many have separate rooms for exercise classes.
 Classes tend to be offered in the morning and again in the early evening.
-You'll find listings in daily bulletins, but if you stop by the gym, you can pick up a separate sheet that details times for classes, as well.
-Be aware that, while most classes are free, some ships charge $10 to $15 for specialty offerings like yoga and spinning, which you'll have to sign up for in advance.
-Some of the largest and newest ships offer unique fitness options, such as boxing rings, punching bags, Pilates equipment and Kinesis walls.
+You will find listings in daily bulletins, but if you stop by the gym, you can pick up a separate sheet that details times for all classes, as well.
+Be aware that, while some classes are free, ships tend to charge $10 to $15 for specialty offerings like yoga, Pilates and spinning, which you'll usually have to sign up for in advance.
+Some ships offer other unique fitness options, such as boxing rings and TRX suspension training.

 The spa is the place to indulge in massages, facials and other pampering treatments; most ships also have salons, where you can have your hair cut and styled and get manicures and pedicures -- all for additional fees.
-You may also find steam and sauna rooms or a thalassotherapy pool -- a combination whirlpool and mineral bath.
-Cruise lines are expanding the spa's appeal with special treatments for men (like old-fashioned shaves) and teens (including mother-daughter packages).
-More out-there spa offerings include acupuncture, teeth-whitening and Ionithermie detox.
+You might also find steam and sauna rooms or a thalassotherapy pool -- a combination whirlpool and mineral bath.
+Some cruise lines have expanded the spa's appeal with special treatments for men (like old-fashioned shaves) and teens (including mother-daughter packages).
+More nontraditional spa offerings include acupuncture, teeth-whitening and Ionithermie detox.
 Check the daily bulletin or the spa for special offers and spa packages -- you can often save money by booking your spa treatments on port days rather than sea days.

 For the under-18 crowd, many mass-market cruise ships have separate kids' areas.
-While you won't find expansive facilities on luxury lines or ships that cater to older passengers, more family-oriented ships have huge facilities that often include multiple play areas for the youngest cruisers, teen hangouts and discos, kiddie pools, waterslides, arcades and kids-only deck space.
+While you won't find expansive facilities on luxury lines or ships that cater to older passengers, more family-oriented ships have huge facilities that often include multiple play areas for the youngest cruisers, teen hangouts and discos, kiddie pools, water slides, arcades and kid-focused deck space.

 Parents can sign children up for these onboard "camps," and trained youth counselors will lead them in various organized games, contests, scavenger hunts, arts and crafts projects, pajama and dance parties or simply supervised play.
-Some lines have partnered with outside sources to offer unique programs, such as acting classes, hands-on science experiments and DJ training.
+Some lines have partnered with outside sources to offer unique programs, such as acting and juggling classes, hands-on science experiments and DJ training.
 Children can spend as much or as little time as they want in the kids' clubs, either participating in activities or just hanging out.
 (The amount of freedom allowed varies by age group.)
-But, the lounges are often closed during meal times and late at night.
-Families with very small children may also be able to use the youth facilities for parent-child playtime.

 After dark, most ships take on a Vegas aura.
-Casinos may be open during the day too, but at night, they're packed with people playing the slot machines or trying their luck at poker or blackjack.
-Lounges feature live bands and cabaret singers for your dancing or listening pleasure; piano bars, complete with sing-alongs, are becoming popular hotspots on modern ships.
+Casinos might be open during the day, too, but at night, they're packed with people playing the slot machines or trying their luck at poker or blackjack.
+Lounges feature live bands and cabaret singers for your dancing or listening pleasure, while piano bars, complete with sing-alongs, are popular hotspots on many ships.
 And, especially late at night, the disco will be hopping.

-On several nights during your cruise, the ship's theater will feature big production shows with high-tech effects like lasers and videos, as well as elaborately costumed singers and dancers performing tunes from Broadway shows and popular hits.
+On several nights during your cruise, the ship's theater will feature big production shows with high-tech effects like lasers and videos, as well as elaborately costumed singers and dancers performing popular rock hits and tunes from Broadway shows.
 On other nights, look for featured singers, comedians, magicians and sometimes even performers you've heard of or seen on TV.
-For those passengers with performance skills, many ships feature karaoke, as well as passenger talent shows.
+For those passengers with performance skills, many ships feature karaoke, and a few even have a passenger talent show.
 Even small ships will have some sort of entertainment -- a local visiting dance troupe, a duo with a keyboard or a crewmember with a guitar.

 Outdoor movies on the pool deck are another favorite evening activity on lines like Princess, Carnival, Disney, Costa and MSC Cruises.
-Guests can cuddle up on lounge chairs with blankets and popcorn and watch new releases on giant LED screens.
-It's like being at a drive-in movie -- just on a cruise ship in the middle of the ocean!
+Passengers can cuddle up on lounge chairs with blankets and popcorn and watch new releases on giant LED screens.
+It's like being at a drive-in movie -- just on a cruise ship in the middle of the ocean.